 If I live outside of city limits what are the regulations for animal pets in the county?

-For citizens that live outside the city limits the Animal Shelter can provide you with Ector County Regulations on dogs and cats.
+For citizens that live outside the city limits of the Animal Shelter, contact the Ector County Sheriffs Office on dogs and cats.

 If I have an animal emergency after hours, where do I call?